DK9510/subdomain-monitoring/README.md

 # this is part of one of my projet  https://github.com/dk9510/Automate-With-Actions
-## i got idea for this project from project-discovery's pd-actions that is not available

 ### what is Github actions
 - github actions is one feature of the github that provide us the 2000 minute vm for testing our project in different os